r-romanenko/huffman-coding/README.md

 # huffman-coding
-Integrates the huffman coding algorithm to compress a text file.
+Integrates the huffman coding algorithm to encode and decode a string, using a priority queue.